kaan47/CardioMetaEnsemble/README.md

 - **Heart Disease Dataset – Comprehensive**
   Source: [IEEE DataPort](https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive)
-  Description: Contains anonymized clinical and demographic features for heart disease prediction, enabling reproducible machine learning research in cardiovascular risk assessment.
+  Description: Description: This dataset combines five heart disease cohorts over 11 common features, which can be used to build predictive machine learning models for early-stage heart disease detection.
+Its use allows for benchmarking the performance of analytical methods against other studies conducted on the same dataset.

 ## Files